-- Delete some 'new' superscripts that only added notational clutter. - Add an an explicit lead byte field to Sprout note plaintexts, and clearly specify the error handling when it is invalid.
+- · Delete some 'new' superscripts that only added notational clutter. - Add an explicit lead byte field to Sprout note plaintexts, and clearly specify the error handling when it is invalid.

-- · No changes to Sprout. - Correct an error in the specification of Ed25519 validating keys: they should not have been specified to be checked against ExcludedPointEncodings, since libsodium v1.0.15 does not do so. - · Consistently use "validating" for signatures and "verifying" for proofs.
+- Correct an error in the specification of Ed25519 validating keys: they should not have been specified to be checked against ExcludedPointEncodings, since libsodium v1.0.15 does not do so. - · Consistently use "validating" for signatures and "verifying" for proofs.